skacem/skacem.github.io/_posts/2021-10-15-SKU-clustering-BA1.md

 # Read the csv file
 df = pd.read_csv('DATA_2.01_SKU.csv')
 ```

-The dataframe consists of 100 SKU examples with their corresponding average daily sales (ADS) as well as the product sales volatility (CV).
+The dataframe consists of 100 SKUs with their corresponding average daily sales (ADS) as well as the product sales volatility (CV).

 ### Hierarchical Cluster Analysis